|Directors|||||Assistant Directors|||||Uniforms|||||Origins|||||Falcone Era|||||Begian & Bloomquist Years|||||Modern Era|

 In the fall of 1888, compulsory military drill boosted the band’s numbers.
 By 1890, the new head of the Military Department, Lt.
 John J. Crittenden, recommended to the Board of Agriculture that the band be discontinued.
 That recommendation was heeded and the band was briefly replaced by a drum corps in 1891, viewed by Crittenden as a less expensive and less difficult alternative.
 Under a new Military Department head in 1892, the band was reinstated.
 Uniforms were made compulsory in 1892 and a new full set of instruments were purchased in 1896.

-At the State Agricultural College commencement exercises in June 1900, the band performed before Dr. Booker T. Washington, prominent African American leader and head of the Tuskegee Institute, who gave the commencement speech entitled “Solving the Negro Problem in the Black Belt of the South.”
+At the State Agricultural College commencement exercises in June 1900, the band performed before Dr. Booker T. Washington, prominent African American leader and head of the Tuskegee Institute, who gave the commencement address entitled “Solving the Negro Problem in the Black Belt of the South.”

 The Semi-Centennial Celebration of 1907